audaki/minecraft-cart-engine/README.md

 This mod is a server-sided (and SSP) mod based on Fabric.

 ## Foundation
-This was mod was created since every mod I found that increased the speed of minecarts broke stuff and didn't work with existing rail lines.
+This mod was created since every mod I found that increased the speed of minecarts broke stuff and didn't work with existing rail lines.
 Additionally most redstone stuff breaks when your cart moves with more than 10m/s.

 ## Quality Engineering